CodeFHD/OptiCore/README.md

 ### Post

-Creates an 0.5-inch optical post (Thorlabs-style), with a 4mm hole at the top and 6mm hole at the bottom, as well as through hole.
+Creates an 0.5-inch optical post (Thorlabs-style), with a 4 mm hole at the top and 6 mm hole at the bottom, as well as a through hole.

-Warning: Mesh geometry with the through-hole appears to be very complicated to properly shade smooth.
+Warning: This mesh geometry with a through-hole appears to be very complicated to properly shade smooth.
 Artifacts may occur with high glossiness.
+Autosmooth appears to work better than split normals.

 Other post-sizes are to follow.